epam/hubctl.io/docs/hubctl/reference/index.md

 ## Lifecycle

+Every part of the stack has a lifecycle is optional and can be omitted.

 Standard verbs are: deploy, undeploy.
 Additional verbs could be: backup, connect, etc. Verbs are delegated to implementations in the component source code.
-There is additional support for Terraform, Make, and Helm in [[Deployment extensions]].
+There is additional support for Terraform, Make, and Helm see [more](/hubctl/components)

 ```yaml
 lifecycle: